benalexau/hash-bench/README.md

 ## License
 MIT License, as per [LICENSE.txt](LICENSE.txt).

+This project uses [Jacksum](http://sourceforge.net/projects/jacksum/), which is which is GPLv2 licensed.
+Hash-Bench is not derived from Jacksum and is not including or redistributing any Jacksum files (you must manually download and install Jacksum yourself, as described above).

 Two hash implementations (SipHash_2_4, Siphash-java-inline) are not available from any known Maven repository.
 As each implementation is a single file, they